 The following is an excerpt from (NEC) – NFPA 70

 400.8 Uses Not Permitted.
-Unless specifically permitted in 400.7, flexible cords and cables shall not be used for the following:
+Unless expressly permitted in 400.7, flexible cords and cables shall not be used for the following:

 In plain and simple to understand words, it explains how running power cords through the walls is not a substitute or suitable instead of permanent wiring.